Do-It-Yourself Insulation Problems: 6 Things That Lead to DIY Nightmares

 The struggle is real – do you hire a contractor or do you watch YouTube tutorials and insulate your attic, crawl space, or rim joist by yourself?

-When considering going the DIY route there are several factors you need to keep in mind and have a backup plan in case things go wrong.
-You also need to consider the amount of time it will take to get the job done versus hiring a contractor who can finish the project in a fraction of the time.
+When considering the DIY route, there are several factors to keep in mind, and you should have a backup plan in case things go wrong.
+You also need to consider how long it will take to get the job done versus hiring a contractor who can finish the project in a fraction of that time.

-RetroFoam of Michigan has more than 17 years of experience insulating homes across the lower peninsula and greater Toledo area, so we have seen and fixed what happens when a DIY project turns ugly.
+RetroFoam of Michigan has more than 20 years of experience insulating homes across the Lower Peninsula and greater Toledo area, so we have seen and fixed what happens when a DIY project turns ugly.

 In our efforts to continue to inform our customers, we have compiled a list of the top six things that could lead to a DIY nightmare.